KuroShinigami318/CrossplatformPracticeWithCmake/readme.md

-# PLEASE DONT PUSH DIRECTLY TO MASTER
+## PLEASE DONT PUSH DIRECTLY TO MASTER
+### Prerequisites: CMake version 3.8 minimum required
 ### Run repo_init and gen_prj first then build by visual studio or by build.bat (if you don't have visual studio)